-Taken in 1999 prior to disassembly of the unit in preparation for relocation the photo shows the unit with wheels mounted to the bottom of the support struts; the wheels are oriented along the circumference of the unit which gives the impression that if they were for the purposes of moving the Futuro the only movement possible would have been rotational.
-It seems to me that going to the trouble of installing wheels just so the unit could be rotated is unlikely so I am forced to assume that the wheels served a purpose other than movement or that they were realigned somehow when the unit was to be moved.
-Of course making assumptions is usually a bad idea and I could be completely wrong on that!
+Taken in 1999 prior to disassembly of the unit in preparation for relocation the photo shows the unit with wheels mounted to the bottom of the support struts; the wheels are oriented around the circumference of the unit which gives the impression that if they were for the purposes of moving the Futuro the only movement possible would have been rotational.
+It seems to us that going to the trouble of installing wheels just so the unit could be rotated is unlikely so we are forced to assume that the wheels served a purpose other than movement or that they were realigned somehow when the unit was to be moved.
+Of course making assumptions is usually a bad idea and we could be completely wrong on that!

-The Belgian Newspaper De Standaard in an 082306 article titled "Een vliegende schotel in Haacht" [A Flying Saucer In Haacht] reports that three Futuros were imported to Belgium in 1970 one of which was "destined" for Philemon Van Langendonck.
+The Belgian Newspaper De Standaard in an 082306 article titled "Een vliegende schotel in Haacht" (A Flying Saucer In Haacht) reports that three Futuros were imported to Belgium in 1970 one of which was "destined" for Philemon Van Langendonck.
 It is unclear whether Van Langendonck owned the Futuro throughout its life and simply moved it in 1999 or whether it was owned by someone else and purchased by Van Langendonck in 1999.

 Interestingly the photograph that accompanies this article is actually the well known photo of the Danvers Futuro with a plastic alien riding a plastic flamingo in the foreground.

 So the question becomes this; did the Futuro win?
 The answer unfortunately is no. We could simply surmise that from the fact that the unit was not subsequently restored and is once again dismantled and in storage but no assumptions are necessary.
-On the Monumentenstrijd website [no longer up on the web but still accessible via the Internet Archive: Wayback Machine by using this link] we learn that the Futuro did not make it into the final 15 and that the eventual winner of the competition was the Stoomstroopfabriek [Steam Syrup Factory] in Borgloon.
+On the Monumentenstrijd website (no longer up on the web but still accessible via the Internet Archive: Wayback Machine by using this link) we learn that the Futuro did not make it into the final 15 and that the eventual winner of the competition was the Stoomstroopfabriek (Steam Syrup Factory) in Borgloon.

 A couple of other interesting pieces of information can be gleaned from the Monumentenstrijd website; one being a reference to "... three under Belgian license" when talking about Futuro manufacturing which appears to confirm the earlier referenced De Standaard report of "three Belgian Futuros".
-We also read this "De enige Futuro in België 'ligt' sinds oktober 2001 in Tildonk" which I believe translates to a statement to the effect that this is the only Futuro in Belgium since October 2001; unfortunately there is no mention of where the other two might have gone.
+We also read this "De enige Futuro in België 'ligt' sinds oktober 2001 in Tildonk" which we believe translates to a statement to the effect that this is the only Futuro in Belgium since October 2001; unfortunately there is no mention of where the other two might have gone.

 A note on translations; almost all of the information on this page is based on Belgian and/or Dutch language documents and webpages that have been translated using Google Translate so there may well be inaccuracies due to poor translation.
-Please let me know if you spot anything that is incorrect.
+Please let us know if you spot anything that is incorrect.
 Thanks.